 Anyone in Colorado knows that the summer is a time of vibrant beauty, with small pops of color surrounding us as we hike and explore.
 Wildflowers come in a variety of shapes, sizes, and colors–offering the viewer something unique each time you stumble upon them.
-While many of them are small, the intricate detail surrounding their growth is something that often leaves on in awe–if one takes the time to truly look.
+While many of them are small, the intricate detail surrounding their growth is something that often leaves the viewer in awe–if he or she takes the time to truly look.

 As a photographer, I did just that.
 I moved to Colorado five and a half years ago and looked and looked at the wildflowers here.
 As a person, I have often been drawn to wildflowers more than any other kind; they speak of untamed grace and tenacity in the midst of harsh environments.
 They do not get nurtured and coaxed along; they learn to thrive no matter what.

 Five and a half years later, I’m still enthralled by the small, intricate beauty that lies right at our feet.
 I’ve roamed far and wide capturing unique moments, portraying these wondrous plants in an artistic manner through my lens and the post-production process that makes my work look akin to some sort of ethereal painting.
 I purposefully let the focus go in and out as I take photos of wildflowers, offering a glimpse into the transitory nature of these tiny masterpieces.

 For wildflowers will be gone almost as soon as they bloom; winter will come shortly, and we will long for the colors of next summer to come once again in their short yet beautiful vitality.

 If you’re interested in finding wildflowers, I would suggest the following areas that are accessible yet beautiful: